 You know what it’s like.

-You take your frequent twenty-minute breaks to practice mindfulness (read our guide to mindfulness meditation).
+You take your frequent twenty-minute breaks to practice mindfulness (read our guide to mindfulness exercises).

 While you are meditating you feel great.
 You have that clear consciousnesses, that inner peace and relaxation.
 And everything is groovy, right?